Salome254-hub/Hotel-ier/README.md

 # _**HOTELIER**_
 ---
 ###  **BRIEF DESCRIPTION**
-This application can be used by anyone who is aspiring to go for a vacation,seeking good 5-star hotel, searching for accommodation in any place all over the world.
-Hotelier can be used by any hotel owner looking forward to market their services digitally.
+This application can be used by anyone who is aspiring to go for a vacation,anyone seeking a good 5-star hotel anywhere in the world, anyone searching for accommodation in any place all over the world.
+Moreover, Hotelier can be used by any hotel owner looking forward to market their services digitally and to get a world class reputation!!

 `This is the landing page of my website`
 ![Backgound.img](images/Screenshot%20(34).png)

 ---

 `The rest of the page`
 ![Backgound1.img](images/Screenshot%20(35).png)